FINUSAM/Project-Virutal-Internship/documentations/DATABASE_SETUP.md

 # Database Setup Guide for Netlify Functions

-This guide covers integrating databases with your Netlify Functions for the SentriX platform.
+This guide covers integrating databases with your Netlify Functions for the CyberSync platform.

 ## 🗄️ **Recommended Database Options**